ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 # logger.addHandler(handler)
 {% endhighlight %}

 This is the boiler plate that I use for most of my Python files.
+Some of you will notice that at the beginning of the file I have some imports from the future library.
+This is because some of the code base I use still has some Python 2.7 dependencies and I want to make my code retro-compatible.
+So if for some reason Python 3.* is not installed on your computer and you can't install it, you'll still be able to run the code that contains this header.
+This should not happen too often.

+This is helpful because I already declare things like the license and I initialize the logger.
+Most of the time I use logging instead of the print function.
+This is a good practice to keep and especially when you want to save the logs to a file.
+You just add the correct log handler to your logger and the libary will take care of that for you, pretty neat.

 Having quick access to this is really helpful and it helps keep every files somewhat standardized.
 So basically I just translated the Python code to HTML, saved that to a file on my computer and added a bookmark to it in my browser.

+# Recap

+So basically that's it for now.
+These are 3 small tips I have for anyone starting to program in Python that will contribute to having a better workflow.

+* Install a virtual environment tool, this will decouple each project from your system's Python.
+* Use a project scaffolding tool, this will standardize all your projects folder.
+* Quick access code templates, this will increase your coding experience and standardize your python files.